sualeh/What-a-Character/src/main/slides/what-a-character.md

 ```java
 char ch3 = '𐐀';
 ```
-is a syntax error, since 'DESERET CAPITAL LETTER LONG I' is not a BMP character!
+is a syntax error, since 'DESERET CAPITAL LETTER LONG I' - 𐐀 is not a BMP character - it needs surrogate pairs.

 ## Java Unicode Character Literals